Keywords; tingling in arms and hands, thoracic outlet syndrome, chiropractic, carpal tunnel.

 Dermatomes are patches of skin belong to a specific nerve root.

-In the c5 dermatome the tingling is felt on the side of the upper arm, and perhaps the side of the lower arm, the thumb side but not stretching as far as the thumb.
-The thumb belongs to the C6 nerve root.
+For example, in the C5 dermatome the tingling is felt on the side of the upper arm, and perhaps the side of the lower extremity, on the radial side but not stretching as far as the thumb; it belongs to the C6 nerve root.

 Sometimes you may have tingling in arms and hands, bilaterally, but that is more typical of another condition.

-In the early stages of an irritated nerve in the neck, the skin becomes hyper sensitive, more sensitive.
-Should you rub your arm, or try pricking it with a pin it has an irritating feel, but later if you ignore the tingling, the feeling in your arm will lessen and then become numb.
+In the early stages of an irritated nerve in the neck, the skin becomes hypersensitive; meaning increased prickling when tested with the pinwheel.
+Should you rub your arm, or try pricking it with a pin, and it has an irritating feel but later, if you ignore the tingling, the feeling in your arm will lessen and then become numb.

 New research has demonstrated that the cartilage in the small joints